Current position December 2021

 - hosted live webinars

-We marked the Gasworks site has for redevelopment as part of the 2005 Brighton and Hove Local Plan.
-We have since replaced this with the allocation in the 2016 Brighton and Hove City Plan Part One.
+The Gasworks site was allocated for redevelopment as part of the 2005 Brighton and Hove Local Plan.
+We have since included the site within the allocation for development in the 2016 Brighton and Hove City Plan Part One.

 On both occasions the Development Plans had significant city-wide consultation.
 We considered relevant responses which helped to shape these planning policies.